 What do we mean by “alignment” of procurement and finance departments?

-By alignment, we mean the certainty that deals negotiated by the procurement function are being correctly exercised by finance.
+By alignment, we mean the certainty that vendor rebate deals negotiated by the procurement function are being correctly exercised by finance.
 In our experience, there are many companies out there where the deals are so complex that the existing financial systems such as spreadsheets or ERP systems cannot cope with them and the benefits that have been negotiated are simply missed.
 Without alignment, savings fail to materialize, supplier performance can slip and risk slowly increases.

 What impact does the procurement function have on vendor rebates?

 We recently came across this article “procurement business impact — charting your financial impact” which explored the impact that procurement can make on a company’s sustainable shareholder value — the core measure of any company’s success.
 The article defined four key shareholder value drivers: